MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Communication_Compliance.md

 ## Task 4 - Manage communication compliance policy

+In this task, you will take control of the communication compliance policy and oversee its management within the Microsoft Purview portal.
+By following the provided steps, you will review pending items, resolve notifications, tag items, send notices, and escalate remediation actions.

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

 1. Navigate to **Communication Copmliance** from the left navigation bar.